Do you want to create a successful YouTube channel? According to reports, 75% of kids say they want to become YouTubers.

 Examples of Popular YouTube Channels

-Feeling skeptical about the effectiveness of AI voices for YouTube?
 If you watch a lot of YouTube, you’ve probably come across a few low-effort, spammy text-to-speech videos.

-These are not a true representation of what’s possible with AI voice.
 If you put thought into your content, you can create successful videos that increase engagement.

-Low Budget Stories is a good example of this.
-Even though the creator uses AI voices and very basic graphics, the channel has attracted more than 400K subscribers.
+Even though the creator uses AI voices and very basic graphics, the channel has attracted more than 624K subscribers.

-The secret lies in the video ideas.
 They often center around current topics that are in the zeitgeist (such as “Living with Chat-GPT“) and feature a unique blend of storytelling, animation, and dark humor.

 Besides attracting a healthy amount of subscribers, Low Budget Stories has even been copied by other channels, such as “Zero Budget Stories.”